The kinematics and excitation of infrared water vapor emission from planet-forming disks: results from spectrally-resolved surveys and guidelines for JWST spectra: Discussion

 \subsubsection{A gradient in FWHM and emitting regions}

 The top right of Figure \ref{fig: concl_figure} summarizes the picture emerging from the spectrally-resolved line kinematics, using values reported in Table \ref{tab: slab_results}.
-We make this figure in a way to generalize the results to any other disk (see Section \ref{sec: discuss} below), assuming that the results from this small sample of $\approx10$ disks may reflect properties of Class II disks in general.
-For each line tracer, we report the median value of the sample distribution of the observed FWHM as normalized to the FWHM of the CO BC in each disk.
-In this way, FWHM differences due to different viewing angles across the sample are removed, putting the figure in the general reference frame of the innermost CO gas observed in any disk.
-Each tracer in the figure has an horizontal bar that covers the range in energy levels covered at different wavelengths with the different instruments, and a vertical error-bar that is the median absolute deviation of the distribution of values across the sample from Table \ref{tab: slab_results}.
-For reference to the \ce{H2O} lines, we report also the CO BC (at a value of 1 by definition, by being normalized to itself in each disk), which is typically detected up to $E_{u} \approx 9000$~K in this sample, and the CO NC, which instead gets weaker more rapidly than BC at higher energy levels and is more representative of levels up to $E_{u} < 6000$~K \citep{banz22}.
+We make this figure in a way to generalize the results to any other disk (see Section \ref{sec: guidelines}), assuming that the results from the $\approx10$ disks where water is detected may reflect general properties of Class II disks that do not have an inner dust cavity.
+For each line tracer X, in Figure \ref{fig: concl_figure} we report the median value of the sample distribution of the observed FWHM as normalized to the FWHM of the CO BC in each disk (FWHM(X)/FWHM(BC)).
+In this way, FWHM differences due to different viewing angles across the sample are removed, putting the figure in the general reference frame of the innermost CO gas observed in any disk (the BC).
+Each tracer in the figure has an horizontal bar that covers the range in energy levels covered at different wavelengths with the different instruments, and a vertical bar that is the median absolute deviation of the distribution of values across the sample from Table \ref{tab: slab_results}.
+For reference to the \ce{H2O} lines, we report also the CO BC (at a $y$-axis value of 1 by definition, by being normalized to itself in each disk), which is typically detected up to $E_{u} \approx 9000$~K in this sample, and the CO NC, which instead gets weaker more rapidly than BC at higher energy levels and is more representative of levels up to $E_{u} < 6000$~K \citep{banz22}.